pfsense/docs/source/vpn/openvpn/connecting-pfsense-to-an-openvpn-access-server.rst

-First go to the admin URL it provides - we are going set the profile to autologin and then grab the *.ovpn* file to extra info to put in to pfSense.
+First go to the admin URL it provides - we are going set the profile to autologin and then grab the *.ovpn* file to extra info to put in to pfSense router.
 You can validate that the VPN works with either a normal OpenVPN client or the connect client that is available to download when you hit the given URL and login for *admin*.